hbenl/vscode-test-explorer/README.md

-`testExplorer.codeLens`         | Show a CodeLens above each test or suite for running or debugging the tests `testExplorer.gutterDecoration` | Show the state of each test in the editor using Gutter Decorations `testExplorer.errorDecoration`  | Show error messages from test failures as decorations in the editor
+`testExplorer.codeLens`         | Show a CodeLens above each test or suite for running or debugging the tests `testExplorer.gutterDecoration` | Show the state of each test in the editor using Gutter Decorations `testExplorer.errorDecoration`  | Show error messages from test failures as decorations in the editor `testExplorer.orderingStrategy` | Set the suite and test ordering strategy

 Further configuration options are provided by the Test Adapters.